How to lose weight when on metformin

 • Lactic Acidosis: Although rare, metformin has been associated with a serious condition called lactic acidosis, which is characterized by a buildup of lactic acid in the blood.
 This can be life-threatening and requires immediate medical attention.
 Individuals with kidney or liver disease are at a higher risk of developing lactic acidosis while taking metformin.

-See also Metformin and lower back pain
+See also Eating and metformin

 Key Strategies